WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_39.md

 Then they shall know that I am the LORD their God, because I sent them into exile among the nations and then assembled them into their own land.
 I will leave none of them remaining among the nations anymore.

 ###### 29
-And I will not hide my face anymore from them, when I pour out my Spirit upon the house of Israel, declares the Lord God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I will not hide my face anymore from them, when I pour out my Spirit upon the house of Israel, declares the Lord God."

 ***